Flushing Meadows–Corona Park: Late 20th century

 Additionally, in 1978, the US Open tennis tournament was moved from the West Side Tennis Club in Forest Hills to Flushing Meadows Corona Park.
 The tournament was originally held in the Singer Bowl stadium (renamed the Louis Armstrong Stadium), a 1964 World's Fair structure which was renovated and expanded for the tournament.
 Other parts of the park were also repaired or expanded for the tournament, including the fountains of the Unisphere.

 Arne Abramowitz became administrator of Flushing Meadows–Corona Park in 1986 and soon began planning a renovation of the park.
 The following year, NYC Parks announced an $80 million rehabilitation of the park.
 The renovation had been planned since the early 1980s but had been deferred due to a lack of funding.
 The grounds of the park's northern section were landscaped in 1992, and the restoration of the Unisphere was completed in May 1994.
-Since the early 1990s, the New York State Pavilion's ledges, steps, and fountain grates have been utilized by skateboarders and featured in famous east coast skateboarding videos.
+By the mid-1990s, NYC Parks was planning to spend another $19 million to rebuild fountains, build a new ramp to the Willets Point Boulevard station, add three entrances and a cultural walk, and enlarge the Hall of Science.
+The Aquacade amphitheater, which had decayed extensively, was demolished in 1996.
+Arthur Ashe Stadium opened in the park in 1997, replacing a smaller stadium.
+In addition, mosaic medallions commemorating the World's Fair were installed at David Dinkins Circle in 1998; it is unknown who designed the mosaics.